-UW tennis sophomore Clement Chidekh enjoying quick success as a Husky after transferring from France
+UW men’s tennis sophomore Clement Chidekh enjoying quick success as a Husky after transferring from France

 Cancel and Chidekh knew each other from growing up in Toulouse, France.
 When there was an open UW roster spot for this season, Cancel had a recommendation for coach Matt Anger.

-“He said, ‘I know a guy who is a really solid player, and good academically, who started at a French university and now wants to come to place where he has the chance to pursue the tennis and the academics in the U.S.,’ and it was Clement,” Anger said.
+“He said, ‘I know a guy who is a really solid player, and good academically, who started at a French university and now wants to come to play where he has the chance to pursue the tennis and the academics in the U.S.,’ and it was Clement,” Anger said.

 Anger researched Clement’s results that night and liked what he saw: a player who had beaten several of the top players in France and was ranked in the Tennis Europe Top 100.